This is my story

 Real success.
 Tasting Good!
 A Family Milestone.

-In September 2008, I started as the Business Navigation & Operations Manager at IKEA Ekaterinburg, Russia.
-The challenge was to improve excellence in store operations as well as to train new successors to the Business Navigation & Operations Manager roles for the IKEA Russia expansion.
+In September 2008, I took on the role of Business Navigation & Operations Manager at IKEA Yekaterinburg, Russia.
+The mission: to strengthen operational excellence and to train new successors for the expanding IKEA Russia network.

 Mobirise